+Overhead Powerline Description

+Powerline capacity and length ■ 132kV

+Alternative 1: Length of transmission line = 11.3km.

+Alternative 2 (Preferred Option): Length of transmission line =

+14km

-Overhead Powerline Infrastructure Specifications Powerline capacity Up to 132kV (note this includes 132kV exactly for the avoidance of doubt) Powerline corridors width A grid connection corridor has been identified for the assessment and placement of the grid connection infrastructure, comprising 500 m (i.e., 250 m on either side of centre line).
-The entire corridor
+Powerline corridors width A grid connection corridor has been identified for the assessment

-Lie managed for development model of the Control of is proposed for development provided the infrastructure remains within the assessed corridor.
-Powerline servitude width 40m Powerline pylons: Monopole or Lattice pylons, or a combination of both where required and as informed by detailed design Construction clearance required (per To allow for crane and large component access and installation, pylon) clearing required for each tower depends on local terrain, but up to 1500m2, or where existing OHL crossings are made or powerlines are constructed adjacent each other, up to 2500m2.
-Powerline pylon height Up to a maximum of 40m Minimum conductor clearance 8.1m Pylon spacing Up to 250m apart, depending on complexity and slope of terrain Pylon designs Various pylon design types are considered (and will be determined during the detailed design engineering phase), and may include any of the following: Up to 132kV (single or double circuit) Intermediate self-supporting monopole Inline or angle-strain self-supporting monopole Suspension self-supporting monopole Triple pole structure Cross rope suspension Guyed "V" Structure Steel lattice structure; or Similar pylon design at 132kV specification The above designs may require anchors with guy-wires or be anchorless.
-For up to 132kV structures, concrete foundation sizes may vary depending on design type up to 140m2 (12m by 12m), with depths reaching up to 4m typically in a rectangular 'pad' shape.
-Substation (and Co llector Substation connection components) Substation Footprint 1.5ha each, for both onsite substation and terminating works upgrade Substation Capacity 33/132kV
+and placement of the grid connection infrastructure, comprising

+500m (i.e.,250m on either side of centre line).
+The entire corridor is

+proposed for authorisation provided the infrastructure remains within

+the assessed corridor

+Powerline servitude width Up to 40m

+Powerline pylons: Monopole or Lattice pylons, or a combination of both where required

+and as informed by detailed design

+Construction clearance required (per Permanent footprint sizes may vary depending on design type,

+pylon) however up to 140m2 may be required for each pylon foundations,

+depending on the number and design of the foundations.

+Powerline pylon height: Up to a maximum of 40m

+Minimum conductor clearance 8.1m

+Pylon spacing Up to 250m apart, depending on complexity and slope of terrain

+Pylon designs Various pylon design types are considered (and will be determined

+during the detailed design engineering phase), and may include any

+of the following:

+132kV (single or double circuit).

+Intermediate self-supporting monopole.

+Inline or angle-strain self-supporting monopole.

+Suspension self-supporting monopole.

+Triple pole structure.

+Cross rope suspension.

+Guyed "V" Structure.

+Steel lattice structure; or

+Similar pylon design at 132kV specification